Referral

 • What comprehensive support can be offered to enhance the family’s well-being?

-Awareness and openness to receiving support can vary among families, with some hesitant to engage with external agencies or acknowledge the children’s caregiving roles due to fear or stigma.
+Awareness and openness to receiving support can vary among families, with some hesitant to engage with external agencies or to acknowledge the impact of family circumstances on a child or young person’s life due to fear or stigma.

 Defining a Young Carer